tlevine/meta-data-science-socrata/readme.md

 # Meta data science

+Datasets on [Socrata portals](https://data.seattle.gov) feel like files rather than data.

-* Data science about data science?
+* Data science about data science
-* Science about metadata?
+* Science about metadata

 # Outline

-1. Data science mindset
+1. Data science mindset <!-- or just my mindset -->
-2. Data science about open data
+2. What I did
-3. Things I learned about Socrata
+3. What I learned <!-- construction and usage -->
 4. Things to consider